toomazs/NM-OLT-App/README.md

 # 🧠 olt manager — n-multifibra

-🔧 project by **eduardo tomaz** — internal use only for **n-multifibra employees**
+🔧 project by **eduardo tomaz** — internal tool for managing huawei olts at **n-multifibra**

-> a simple and intuitive tool to manage and troubleshoot huawei olts, with ssh access, signal analysis, outage diagnostics, and report exports.
+> a simple and intuitive java tool to connect, diagnose and monitor huawei olts — with ssh access, signal analysis, visual outage tracking and pdf report export.

 ---

 ## ⚠️ before you start

-make sure you’ve checked the following:
+just a few things to keep in mind before running it:

-- ✅ java **version 22 or higher** is installed
+- ✅ java **version 22 or higher** is required
-- ✅ vpn or internal network connection is active
+- ✅ make sure you're connected to the **vpn** or internal network
 - ✅ no olt should be offline or unreachable
-- ✅ firewall/antivirus isn’t blocking port 22 (ssh)
+- ✅ **port 22** (ssh) must not be blocked by firewall/antivirus
-- ✅ olts are already set up with ip, username, and password
+- ❗ **credentials and IPs are not included in this repo** – see below 👇

 ---

+## 🔐 where are the secrets?

+this repo is public, so:

+- all sensitive info (like **olt ip addresses**, **ssh username**, and **password**)
+  are stored in a separate file
+- that file is **ignored by git** via `.gitignore`, so it won’t be uploaded here
+- you'll need to create your own secret file with the required data to run the app correctly
+- if you are an n-multifibra employee, contact Eduardo Tomaz cuz he will send you the correct java

 ## 🚀 what it does